-Guatemala City Airport: Everything You Need to Know Before Arriving
+Guatemala Airport: Everything You Need to Know Before Arriving

-Interestingly enough, Guatemala airport is probably one of my favorite airports.
+Interestingly enough, Guatemala Airport is probably one of my favorite airports.
 Not because I live here, but because it’s really that convenient and that easy to get around.
 The coolest thing of it all.
-It’s literally like a terminal in some of these huge airports in the US or Europe, like in Miami or Barcelona, or JFK, it’s small.
+It’s literally like a terminal in some of these huge airports in the US or Europe, like in Miami or Barcelona, or JFK airport, it’s small.
 But it has everything that you need.
 Today we’re going to be talking about Guatemala City International Airport.

 Guatemala City International Airport

 I always recommend getting to wherever you have to go at least three hours before, they have this really dumb rule that you cannot enter the Guatemala airport without a passport.
 So if you have people that are showing you off like, sending you off, make sure they bring their passport.
 They don’t check for the flight information, it’s a really weird system, but just go with it.

 Inside, it’s pretty simple.
 You go check in.
 You do have to go through migration after security.
 Pretty much like you do everywhere else.
 If you have kids flying out, it’s perfect to just have a lawyer letter if both parents aren’t flying together.
 It’s good to have a lawyer’s letter saying that you permit them to go out.
 It’s really important, actually.
 They can turn them away.
 So if the kids are flying on their own, or if they’re only flying with one of the parents.